Chalwk77/JeriCraftDocs/Contributing.md

    same [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/deed.en) license as the rest of the content.

-Your contributions help keep the JeriCraft documentation up-to-date and valuable for the entire community.
+Your contributions help keep the JeriCraft documentation up to date and valuable for the entire community.
 Thank you for your support!